 As a player with the Hawks, Holcomb enjoyed a successful career.
 As a junior, he earned All-Conference as a catcher.
 He graduated from Huntingdon in 2006 with a bachelor's degree in biology and later earned his master's in secondary education.
 In addition to his collegiate playing career with the Hawks, he also played two seasons at East Central Community College in Decatur, Miss.

-Joey and his wife Brittany have one son, Graham (2).
+Joey and his wife Brittany have two sons, Graham (3) and Reed (1).

 |Position:||Volunteer Assistant Coach|